 - Law of Independent Assortment

 This is also called as Mendel’s first law of inheritance.
 According to the law of dominance, hybrid offsprings will only inherit the dominant trait in the phenotype.
 The alleles that are suppressed are called as the recessive traits while the alleles that determine the trait are known as the dormant traits.

-Also known as Mendel’s second law of inheritance, the law of independent assortment states that a pair of trait segregates independently from another pair during gamete formation.
+Also known as Mendel’s second law of inheritance, the law of independent assortment states that a pair of trait segregates independently of another pair during gamete formation.
 As the individual heredity factors assort independently, different traits get equal opportunity to occur together.